brenmcnamara/ML/papers/008/README.md

-# Learned in Translation: Contextualized Word Vectors
+# Attention is All You Need

 This summary is based on [this rubric](https://cseweb.ucsd.edu/~wgg/CSE210/howtoread.html).